 - Wash your hands often – Use soap and make sure you wash for at least 20 seconds.
 Use hand sanitizer if soap is not available.
 Avoid touching your face and eyes with unwashed hands.

 - Avoid close contact – As a volunteer driver, the best way to do this is to have people sit in the back seat, not directly behind you.
-Additionally, we are not requiring signatures or fare collection at this time.

 Here are a few tips for using a cloth mask: